sategie/Taste-of-Naija/README.md

 - **Navigation Bar**

     - This appears on all three pages in the project.
-It includes links to the 'Taste of Naija' logo, the Start, Menu and Feedback pages.
+It includes links to the 'Taste of Naija' logo, the Home, Menu and Feedback pages.
-    - The section is identical on all pages and allows the user to navigate from one page to another without having to go back to the Start page.
+    - The section is identical on all pages and allows the user to navigate from one page to another without having to go back to the Home page.

 ![Navigation bar for Taste of Naija website](/documentation/nav-bar.png)